taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Eireena: **"Charlie?
 What's wrong?"**

 Charlie: **"Apologies for the interruption, but World Government Peacekeepers have just arrived.
-They request an audience with the High Priestess immediately."**
+They request an audience with you and the Captain of the Guardians immediately."**

 Serena, raises an eyebrow.
 Her eye has a hard glint.

 Serena: **"Immediately?
-At this indecent hour?"**
+This late at night?
+Interesting timing."**

-Eireena: **"Interesting timing.
-Charlie, please let the Peacekeepers know Serena and I will be with them shortly."**
+Eireena: **"Charlie, please let the Peacekeepers know Serena and I will be with them shortly."**

 Charlie bows and exits.
 Eireena stands and looks down at Asoka, who is still kneeling with their head down, unable to look up or stand, tears streaming down their face.

-Eireena: **"It could be a coincidence...until we know more, Asoka is under our protection, and has sanctuary with us."**

 Eireena puts on her face veil.

 Eireena: **"*Fili, please set up a bed for Asoka in the infirmary.
+They are under our protection, and have sanctuary with us.
 I would also appreciate a review of your notes on these wolf-creatures in the morning.*"**

 Fili bows: **"Yes, High Priestess."**